There are a lot of monitors out there on the market, and each of them is designed with different purposes.

 It results in an impressive and productive 21:9 aspect ratio.
 And of course, that’s the core benefit of such a wide screen.

 Using LG’s Screen Split 2.0 software, you can easily divide the screen into several windows which means multi-tasking is a breeze.
 It’s perfect for running a game and catching up on your emails if you’re so inclined.
 It’s even better for cleaning up your desk space by using one monitor instead of 2 smaller screens.

 LG has kept the build in line with some of its more expensive models, with a matte finish, three side ‘bezel-less’ screen and an ArcLine design that keeps the monitor stable and sturdy by increasing the contact surface area.

-The is a gaming monitor after all, and so comes with LG’s inbuilt software targeted at gamers.
-There are three different gaming modes to choose from that supposedly optimize your viewing experience.
+This is a gaming monitor after all, and so comes with LG’s inbuilt software targeted at gamers.
+There are three different gaming modes to choose from that can optimize your gaming experience.

 At a more advanced level, you can customize the monitor’s settings using the Black Stabilizer for night/dark scenes and calibrate the screen settings using the On-Screen Control software.
 Gone are the days where tinkering with the OSD buttons was the only option!

 All things considered, this is one of the most affordable models if you want to dip your feet in the UltraWide IPS monitor market.